murchie85/blogAutomator/README.md

 This project is a Python script that automates the creation of HTML pages.
 The script uses a predefined template, injects custom content at specific placeholders, and writes the resulting content to a new file.

+## Stretch goal

+To do tech blog summaries with GPT engines but keep a human in a loop.
+It builds html, makes up url, title etc. I do summariser and final touches with images.

 ## Usage

 1. Update the `values.txt` file with the required variables.
 Each line should contain the following information, in the following order: